 Back when I worked for Turner I bought a full Supersprint exhaust – headers, mid section, and their loud-spec Race mufflers.
 And they’ve been sitting in my garage rafters since.
 I think I’m at a point where I want to hear that system!
 Prep: O2 sensor bungs welded to the headers for my O2 sensor and wideband sensor.
 And I’d like to preserve the look of the stainless as much as possible so I’m going to look into a high-temp clear coat.

 My car came with a correct Getrag 245 5-speed transmission.
-But I never got to drive it because of the oil burning of the original engine.
+But I never got to drive it because the original engine needed a rebuild.
 Once the E30 engine was in I was able to drive the car….
 And the transmission dumped all its fluid and I lost 4th gear (maybe others).
 Luckily the M20 Getrags are not worth much so I was able to buy another one cheap.
 Prep: clean and service next transmission, inspect 5-speed driveshaft and rubber guibo.
 Confirm the flanges of the transmission and driveshaft are the same.

 With the car high up on jack stands with the transmission, driveshaft, and exhaust removed this would be an ideal time to clean and paint the underside of the floors.
 And treat or repair any rust.
 From memory the floors are in good shape so minimal patch work will be needed.
 And even though it’s a separate job wouldn’t the rear/trunk floor look great finished at the same time?
 That will involve dropping the gas tanks and the rear subframe.